 About Our Dentist

-Dr. Tricia Quartey is originally from Southern New Jersey.
-Her parents mtigrated to the United States from Accra, Ghana in the 70's to further their education.
-Although the first dentist in the family, her father is a well-known podiatrist in Philadelphia, PA.
-She obtained her bachelor's degree in natural sciences from the Johns Hopkins University in Baltimore, Maryland, and her dental degree from the University of Medicine and Dentistry of New Jersey, where she continued pursuing her love of science, research, and art.
+Dr. Tricia Quartey is an African American dentist originally from Southern New Jersey.
+Her parents migrated to the United States from Accra, Ghana in the 70's to further their education.
+Although the first dentist in the family, her father is a well known podiatrist in Philadelphia, PA.
+She obtained her bachelor's degree in Natural Sciences from Johns Hopkins University in Baltimore, Maryland, and her dental degree from the University of Medicine and Dentistry of New Jersey, where she continued pursuing her love of science, research, and art.

 We accept a wide range of insurance plans for your convenience.
 We are in environmentally friendly, paperless office!